FedeDP/ncursesFM/README.md

 ## Known bugs
 * installing packages segfaults if package is for the wrong arch, and packagekit daemon segfaults too: https://github.com/hughsie/PackageKit/issues/87.
+* is_iso_mounted() will leak some mem when is called.
+In my tests, it leaks 19bytes.
+Again, not my fault: https://github.com/karelzak/util-linux/issues/275.

 ## Install instructions: